-The Tete de Chien is a viewpoint that looks directly over Monaco, giving you the best view of the country that you can find anywhere…but from France!
+The Tête de Chien is a viewpoint that looks directly over Monaco, giving you the best view of the country that you can find anywhere…but from France!
 You can choose to hike from Monaco itself or take a short (very easy) walk from La Turbie.
-Either way, the Tete de Chien view is one that you’ll never forget.
+Either way, the Tête de Chien view is one that you’ll never forget.

-How to Get to Tete de Chien
+How to Get to Tête de Chien (Dog’s Head)

-From La Turbie: The easiest Option
+From La Turbie: The Easiest Option

 The easiest way to get to the Tete de Chien viewpoint is from La Turbie.
-Although you may only be interested in getting to the best view of Monaco, I guarantee that taking a stop in La Turbie will be a highlight on your trip, as well.
+Although you may only be interested in getting to the best view of Monaco, I guarantee that taking a stop in La Turbie will be a highlight of your trip, as well.

 From the center of La Turbie, you only have to walk about 20-30 minutes on a very gradual uphill to get to the Tete de Chien.
-It’s a 1.7 km walk each way and you get to see views of Eze and the whole coastline on the way.
+It’s a 1.7 km walk each way and you get to see amazing views of Eze and the whole coastline on the way.

-If you’d like to get to La Turbie on a tour instead, check out this one that takes you to Eze, Monaco, and La Turbie that includes a ride around the Monaco Grand Prix Track!
+If you’d like to get to La Turbie on a tour instead, check out this one that takes you to Eze, Monaco, and La Turbie which includes a ride around the Monaco Grand Prix Track!